-Please contact email@example.com or firstname.lastname@example.org for enquiries or to be added to our working group mailing list.
+Please contact email@example.com or firstname.lastname@example.org for enquiries about ongoing events & activities or to be added to our working group mailing list.

 Our working group is open to all.
 We will continue to meet during Fall 2020 but virtually!
 Please contact us to be added to our listserv and for the Zoom info.

 We are committed to meeting the accessibility needs of all working group members and welcome requests for accommodation on an ongoing basis.
 Each of the proposed books are available as hard copies and e-books through the University of Toronto Library.
 The Ethnography Lab is located on the 3rd floor of the Anthropology building, at 19 Russell Street, which is accessible via ramp, automatic doors and elevator.
 Beside the lab there are two all gender bathrooms and one that is wheelchair accessible.
 For accessibility requests and accommodations please contact email@example.com or firstname.lastname@example.org .